a-ravitz/a-ravitz.github.io/README.md

-# basic-portfolio
+# bootstrap-portfolio
-assignment 1, my portfolio
+portfolio made with bootstrap